 7 Bauer W. Greek-English Lexicon of the New Testament.
 Second Edition (BAGD).
 University of Chicago Press, Chicago, 1979.

 8 New Greek-English Interlinear New Testament.
-4th Greek Edition, United Bible Society; Nestle-Aland 26th Edition; NRSV version.
-Brown RK and Comfort PW.
-Tyndale House Publishers, Wheaton, Ill, 1990.
+4th Corrected Edition, United Bible Society and NRSV.
+Trans: Brown RK and Comfort PW.
+Tyndale House, Wheaton, Ill., 1990.

 10 Wallace DB.
 Greek Grammar Beyond The Basics.
 Zondervan, Grand Rapids, Michigan, 1996.